wmws2/temporalskip/README.md

     \mathbf{r}^\text{CD}_{t+\theta\Delta t} \leftarrow \mathbf{r}_{t} + \frac{d\mathbf{r}_t}{dt} \Delta{t} \times \theta
 ```

 for some discretization factor $\theta > 1$.
 Thereafter, $\theta$ is gradually reduced over the course of training until $\theta = 1$ at the end of training, resulting in a reversion to the base model.
 This annealing process facilitates gradient stability during training by reducing the number of time steps needed to be backpropagated.
-This is also commonly known as annealing.

 **2.3 Skip connection through time (SCTT)**
 <p align="center">